-Problem: Satellite Zenith/Viewing Angle and Cloud Tops
+Problem: Satellite Zenith/Viewing Angle Cloud Top Temperatures

-- The satellite zenith/viewing angle of a TC can impact the Dvorak analysis. - TCs close to the satellite have low zenith/ viewing angles and thus are less of a problem. - TCs far from the satellite (e.g. near the edge of a full disk scan) are a problem for IR analysis, as IR cloud top temperatures appear too cold. - High zenith/viewing angles can also make it difficult to see to the bottom of the eye. - Use the satellite closest to the TC for a Dvorak analysis if at all possible, and use IR DT numbers made at high zenith/viewing angles with caution. - METEOSAT-9 is at 0W, GOES-East at 75W, and GOES-West at 135W.
+- The satellite zenith/viewing angle of a TC can impact the Dvorak analysis. - TCs close to the satellite subpoint have low zenith/ viewing angles and thus are less of a problem. - TCs far from the satellite (e.g. near the edge of a full disk scan) are a problem for IR analysis, as IR cloud top temperatures appear too cold. - Use the satellite closest to the TC for a Dvorak analysis if at all possible, and use IR DT numbers made at high zenith/viewing angles with caution. - METEOSAT is over the Equator at 0W, GOES-East at 75W, and GOES-West at 137W.